19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 ### Drow Pantheon

-The [Drow Pantheon](Drow%20Pantheon.md) chiefly worships only one Deity, the [Drow](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Ash%20Elf%20(Drow)) patron [Nyx](Mithrinian%20Deities/Nyx.md), goddess of Twilight.
+The [Drow Pantheon](Drow%20Pantheon.md) chiefly worships only one Deity, the [Drow](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Ash%20Elf%20(Drow)) Patron [Nyx](Mithrinian%20Deities/Nyx.md), goddess of Twilight.
 They acknowledge many other Deities in their Pantheon, but as antagonists to [Nyx](Mithrinian%20Deities/Nyx.md).

 ### Orcish Pantheon